bryanlzl/bryanlzl/README.md

 <br/>

 <div align="center">
-  Someone passionate about building cool and interactive web features as and when I can. <br/>
+  Passionate about building cool (def must be cool) and interactive web features as and when I can. <br/>
   Check out my projects to see what I've been up to as I'm always exploring new ways to bring ideas to life! <br/>
   Recently started dabbling in Svelte 5 and learning about networks
 </div>